Dihydroxylation: Prévost and Woodward dihydroxylation

 To eliminate the need for silver salts, Sudalai and coworkers modified the Prévost-Woodward reaction; the reaction is catalyzed with LiBr, and uses NaIO4 and PhI(OAc)2 as oxidants.

 LiBr reacts with NaIO4 and acetic acid to produce lithium acetate, which can then proceed through the reaction as previously mentioned.
 The protocol produced high dr for the corresponding diol, depending on the oxidant chosen.

-Applications

-The synthesis of highly substituted and stereospecific sugars is important since polysaccharides make up a large class of compounds found in nature.
-One specific example is in the biologically active molecule kakelokelose, which has been shown to have anti-HIV activity.
-Research conducted by Harris et al. have worked on an enantiospecific synthesis of sugars pertaining to kakelokelose and other sugars, employing many different dihydroxylation reactions with osmium catalyst.
-Vinylfuran was reacted under Sharpless conditions with AD-mix-α to yield (R)-diol.
-Later, a resulting dihydropyran was reacted under Upjohn conditions to yield the resulting sugar, mannose (where R represents either H or a protecting group).

-Additionally, talose and gulose were also synthesized from a different dihydropyran.
-Since the compound contains an allylic alcohol, Upjohn conditions and the Upjohn modification using TMEDA as the secondary oxidant to create the resulting sugars (where R represents either H or a protecting group).
+Application of both Woodward and Sharpless methods

-Another application of dihydroxylation methods is in the synthesis of steroids.
-Brassinosteroids are a class of steroids shown to regulate plant growth and has been shown to have agricultural activity as an insecticide.
-This class of steroids contains the standard framework of steroids in addition to four vicinal diols that have their own stereochemistry.
-Brosa installed the hydroxyl groups in the steroid using both Woodward conditions to yield a cis-diol to the A ring of the steroid.
+Dihydroxylation methods have been investigated for the synthesis of steroids.
+Brassinosteroids, which is a potential insecticide, has a stereochemically-rich array of hydroxy substituents.
+The hydroxyl groups in the steroid can be using both Woodward conditions to yield a cis-diol to the A ring of the steroid.
 Then, the alkene chain on the D ring was dihydroxylated to yield the second cis-diol using OsO4 and NMO as the stoichiometric oxidant.